-If the recession is really bad, then monetary policy might not be enough on its own.
+If the recession is really severe, then monetary policy might not be enough on its own.
 That's when fiscal policy is needed.
-The government must either cut taxes or increase spending to stimulate the economy.
-Expansionary fiscal policy is slower than monetary policy to get started.
-It takes time for Congress and the president to agree on the next steps.
-But it can be more effective once executed.
+The government can either cut taxes or increase spending to stimulate the economy.
+An expansionary fiscal policy is slower than monetary policy to get started.
+It takes time for Congress and the president to agree on the next steps, but it can be more effective once executed.
 It also provides much-needed confidence that the government will turn things around.
 Confidence is crucial for convincing people to spend now for a better future.

 Government spending can also take the form of jobs programs.
 The government can hire employees directly.
 It also contracts with companies to build things and provide services.
 It provides consumers with the cash they need to buy more products.

 Unemployment benefits work fast.
 The government writes a check that goes directly into the economy.
 Public works projects take longer to get implemented.
-The plans must be updated, workers hired and supplies delivered.
+The plans must be updated, workers hired, and supplies delivered.

 The most popular fiscal stimulus is across-the-board income tax cuts.
 That's not the most cost-effective, according to the UMass/Amherst study.
 One billion dollars in cuts creates 10,779 jobs.
 Workers only spend half the money, which in this case is only $505 million.

-As a result, reductions in the tax rate damage the economy.
-Every dollar in lost tax revenue creates 59 cents in economic growth.
+As a result, reductions in the tax rate are not the most effective way to help job growth.
 Most people don't realize they are getting a break until tax time.
-The tax cut means they play less in taxes, but they still have to pay.
+The tax cut means they pay less in taxes, but they still have to pay.
 Psychologically, they are less likely to spend anything extra.
 It just doesn't feel like a bonus.
 As a result, people are more liable to save anything they get or use it to pay down other debts.
-(Source: Robert Pollin and Heidi Garrett-Peltier, "The Employment Effects of Military and Domestic Spending Priorities," Department of Economics and Political Economy Research Institute, UMass/Amherst, October 2007.)

 A more effective tax cut is in businesses' payroll taxes.
 The best place to give business tax relief is with small businesses.
 From 2000 to 2018, they produced 65% of all net new jobs created.